publicocean0/bon/README.md

 mapped: it replace the link if the corrispondent dependency using the link replacement,
 inline: it replace directly the all sources mentioned using source replament,
 collapsed: it replace the link of a generated file using the link replacement(this generated file contains all the sources merged in).
-In the following lines of this block you must insert all the dependencies (one for every line) with this sintax:
+In the following lines of this block you must insert all the top dependencies (one for every line) with this sintax:
 ```code

 <package_name>[<[filter]>]
 ```
+The sub dependencies of the packages are automatically injected.
 The filter is optional and permits to filter the resources of that package.